How to Claim a Medical Expense Tax Deduction

 If you are self-employed, you may be able to deduct 100% of the amount you pay for health insurance for yourself, your spouse, and dependents as an adjustment to income (a non-itemized deduction).

-Be aware that the Affordable Care Act (Obamacare) also affects your tax return and health insurance premiums.
+See if the Affordable Care Act (Obamacare) may have affected your previous year tax return and health insurance premiums.

 There are certain medical expenses that are not deductible.
 These expenses include:

 - Cosmetic surgery